-Wisconsin High School Senior Facing Child Pornography Charges After Uploading Sexually-Explicit Videos To Dropbox
+Wisconsin High School Senior Facing Child Pornography Charges After Uploading Sexually Explicit Videos To Dropbox

-A 17-year-old senior at Denmark High School, Brandon Zittlow, of Denmark, Wisconsin, is facing 10 counts of possession and distribution of child pornography charges, according to WBAY.
+A 17-year-old senior at Denmark High School, Brandon Zittlow, of Denmark, Wisconsin, is facing 10 counts of possession and distribution of child pornography, according to WBAY.

-On November 10, 2016, Dropbox – which is an online storage site – contacted the National Center for Missing and Exploited Children after noticing several “suspicious videos uploaded” to the site.
+On November 10, 2016, Dropbox, which is an online storage site, contacted the National Center for Missing and Exploited Children after noticing several “suspicious videos uploaded” to the site.

 The National Center for Missing and Exploited Children immediately alerted the Brown County Sheriff’s Office.